bandirevanth/mastering-ai/README.md

 This an be read as, for every X and Y, if X is the father of Y and Y is an ancestor Z, X is the ancestor of Z. For every X and Y, X is the ancestor of Z, if X is the father of Y and Y is an ancestor of Z.

 ## Installing Useful Packages
-For starting logic programming in Python, we need to install the fllowing two packages.
+For starting logic programming in Python, we need to install the following two packages.

 ### Kanren
-It provides us a way to simplify the way we made code for business logic.
 It lets us express the logic in term of rules and facts.
 The following command will help you install kanren:

 ```
 pip install kanren